camila-dangelo-tempesta/star_jeans/README.md

   - Line filtering
   - Selection of columns

-- [ ] **Step 04:** Exploratory Data Analysis:Explore the data to find insights and better understand the impact of variables on model learning.
+- [x] **Step 04:** Exploratory Data Analysis:Explore the data to find insights and better understand the impact of variables on model learning.
+  - Univariate Analysis

 ... in process